pocomane/brewed-in-the-apocalypse/bita-tasty.md

   2. Openly follow the game rules for the value adjudication.
   3. If the rules prescribes some part of the effect being decided by the victim:
     1. The Players do it for their PCs.
-    2. The World does it for their NPCs.
+    2. The Scenarist does it for their NPCs.

 Inflicting harm on a Protagonist is a common option, but far from the only one available to you.

   - __Make violence indiscriminate__

-Players __expect__ the World to damage their Protagonists, and are somewhat ready for it.
+Players __expect__ the Scenarist to damage their Protagonists, and are somewhat ready for it.
 Instead, try to often hurt their friends and allies, hurt innocent bystanders, hurt the land and the buildings and the objects around them.